yuhonghong66/ModelZoo/TransferLearning/PASCALVOC/readme.md

 classification networks like Alexnet are able to extract features from an input image.
-The Alexnet model can be adapted to other image classification tasks by initializing the feature extraction parameters with those obtained by training Alexnet on the ILSVCR2012 dataset and adapting the output layers to accomadate the criterion of the new task.
+The Alexnet model can be adapted to other image classification tasks by initializing the feature extraction parameters with those obtained by training Alexnet on the ILSVCR2012 dataset and adapting the output layers to accomodate the criterion of the new task.

 The model included here is an implmentation of the trasnfer learning paradigm described in the [paper](http://www.di.ens.fr/willow/pdfscurrent/oquab14cvpr.pdf):